Logout

 2. For Payment.
 We may use and disclose your PHI so that we and other covered entities or health care providers can bill and collect payment from you, your insurance company, or a third party.
 This may include conducting insurance eligibility checks with state Medicaid, Medicare, or other health plans, determining enrollment status, and providing PHI to entities that help us submit bills and collect amounts owed.

 3. For Health Care Operations.
-We may use and disclose your PHI for our health care operations and the health care operations of other covered entities with which you have or had a relationship.
-Health care operations may include activities necessary to provide health care services and ensure you receive quality customer service.
+We may use and disclose your PHI for our health care operations and the health care operations of other covered entities with which you have or had a relationship, such as internal administration and planning and activities that improve the quality and cost effectiveness of the care that we deliver to you.

-5. To Communicate with You about Health-Related Products and Services.
-We may use and disclose your PHI to communicate with you regarding your care and related matters.
-For example, we may use or disclose your PHI to provide appointment reminders, advise you of available preventative care, provide medication therapy management services, or inform you about alternative treatments including those available through research opportunities.
+4. To Communicate with You about Health-Related Products and Services.
+We may use and disclose your PHI to communicate with you regarding your care and related matters, including health-related products and services we provide.
+For example, we may use or disclose your PHI to provide appointment and refill reminders, inform you about our products and services, or advise you of available preventive care and alternative treatments, including those available through research opportunities.

-14. For Workers’ Compensation.
-We may disclose your PHI for workers’ compensation or similar programs.
+13. For Workers’ Compensation.
+We may disclose your PHI in compliance with state law relating to workers’ compensation or other similar programs.

-19. Research.
-We may use or disclose PHI in connection with research purposes, which may require your authorization (described below).
-We also may use or disclose PHI: (1) pursuant to a waiver by an institutional review board or a privacy board; (2) preparatory to research; and (3) as a limited data set (PHI from which many identifying details are removed).
+18. Research.
+We may use or disclose your PHI in connection with the following research purposes: (1) pursuant to a waiver by an institutional review board or a privacy board; (2) preparatory to research; and (3) as a limited data set (PHI from which many identifying details are removed).

 Uses and Disclosures of PHI That Require Your Authorization

-We will not use or disclose your PHI without your authorization, unless such uses or disclosures are permitted by HIPAA.
-You may revoke your authorization in writing at any time as directed in the authorization.
+Except as described herein, we will not use or disclose your PHI without your authorization or as otherwise permitted by law.
+You may revoke your authorization or by writing to HIPAA Compliance, 1 Customer Drive, Mailstop 0230, Bentonville, AR 72716.
 Your revocation will stop further use or disclosure of PHI for purposes set forth in your signed authorization, except to the extent we have already acted in reliance upon such authorization or we are prohibited by law.
-We must also follow any law that is stricter than HIPAA.
+We must also follow applicable law that is stricter than HIPAA.

 2. Psychotherapy Notes.
 Except in limited circumstances, we may not use or disclose psychotherapy notes recorded by a mental health professional documenting your conversation during a counseling session without your authorization.

 3. Marketing.
-With your authorization, we may use or disclose your PHI for marketing purposes.
+We must obtain your written authorization prior to using or disclosing your PHI for marketing purposes.

 4. Research Purposes.
-We may use or disclose PHI for research purposes with your authorization, in addition to circumstances described above.
+We may use or disclose your PHI for other research purposes not described above only with your authorization.

 You Have the Following Rights with Respect to Your PHI